pehonnet/inv-tn/README.md

 Some other models have been trained using no punctuation (it means, not using the 2 steps with `sed` in step 1 and step 2).
 This means that the model will try to recover punctuation during "translation".
-In practice, it would be better to do it with punctuation in both normalized and not normalized versions (if we assume that ASR is followed by a punctuation prediction module).
-We were not able yet to train a system for this task.
-Various other architectures may perform better in this arguably "easier" task.
+In practice, it should be better to do it with punctuation in both normalized and not normalized versions (if we assume that ASR is followed by or has a punctuation prediction module).